Public Health

 Soft tissue sarcomas are a group of cancers in body tissues such as muscle, fat, blood and lymph vessels and connective tissues (that is, distinct from hard tissue such as bone or cartilage).
 These tumors are relatively rare.

-There are often no symptoms in early stages.
+There are often no symptoms in the early stages.
 The first noticeable symptom is usually a painless lump or swelling.
 As the tumor grows, it may cause other symptoms, such as pain or soreness.

 VA benefits for soft tissue sarcoma